Lankershim, Los Angeles County, California

-Lankershim and West Lankershim are archaic place names in what is now the greater North Hollywood section of the San Fernando Valley region of Los Angeles County, California.
+Lankershim and West Lankershim are historical names for an area in what is now the greater North Hollywood section of the San Fernando Valley region of Los Angeles County, California.

 Settlements

 Lankershim was originally named Toluca.
 The center of the town, laid out by James Boon Lankershim and his brother-in-law I.N.
 Van Nuys, was the "intersection of present day Chandler Blvd. and Lankershim Blvd."
 Lankershim agreed to be annexed to the City of Los Angeles in 1923.
-The intent of annexation was to connect the settlements access to the water from the Los Angeles Aqueduct system.
+The intent of annexation was to connect the settlement's access to the water from the Los Angeles Aqueduct system.
 West Lankershim agreed to be annexed to the City of Los Angeles in 1919.
 West Lankershim has been described as the "Valley Plaza area of North Hollywood" or as basically what is now called Valley Village.

 The name of the local post office was changed from Toluca to Lankershim in 1912.
 In 1925 the population of Lankershim was 2,000.
 The current name North Hollywood was adopted August 15, 1927 to capitalize "on the glamour of Hollywood to the southeast."
 The post office address was legally changed that day and "all the signs along Magnolia Boulevard, Lankershim Boulevard and other large highways have been painted out from signs and the new name substituted."

 Depot

-The Lankershim Depot building was "brought to its present-day site on rail cars and assembled" in 1896 as the Toluca Depot of the Southern Pacific Railway.
-According to the Los Angeles Conservancy, "At the time…fruit was one of the area’s chief industries.
-The railroad tracks and stations, including this one, were built to connect the region's agricultural industry to the ports.
-The building is a one-story wooden structure that originally contained an office and a waiting area."

-One of the "few remaining wood-frame, 19th century railroad stations in Southern California," the depot was dual service for Southern Pacific and the Pacific Electric railway from 1911 until it was closed to rail activity in 1952.
-The historic depot building survives and is located near the current North Hollywood Metro station for the pedestrian tunnel-connected B Line and G Line transit routes.
-It was subject to a $3.6 million restoration completed in 2016.
-The renovation incorporated "ADA requirements such as hand railings and ramp lighting."
-Since 2017, Lankershim Depot has housed a Groundwork coffee shop.

-The present site of the Lankershim Depot is
+Lankershim station opened 1886 as a Southern Pacific depot called Toluca and later functioned as a Pacific Electric station until 1952.
+It now houses a coffee shop across from the current NoHo station.